gardener/documentation/hugo/content/050-tutorials/content/howto/missing-registry-permission/_index.md

 ```

-**So then the question is:** Why couldn't Kubernetes pull the image?
+**Why couldn't Kubernetes pull the image?**
-There are three primary culprits besides network connectivity issues:
+There are three primary candidates besides network connectivity issues:
  - The image tag is incorrect
  - The image doesn't exist
  - Kubernetes doesn't have permissions to pull that image